 “I’LL BET LIVING IN A NUDIST COLONY TAKES ALL THE FUN OUT OF HALLOWEEN. ” – CHARLES SWARTZ

 Note: This post was originally published in 10/2016 & was updated in 9/2020.
-We’ve updated the products in August 2022 to give you the opportunity to shop for the latest Halloween decor!
+We updated the products in August 2022 & in August 2023 to allow you to shop for the latest Halloween decor!

-Wishing you a festive fall season.
-We always thought these were the best Halloween yard decorations and so did many who saw them.
-I hope this inspires and gives you a few delightfully scary ideas to create your own spooky decor!
+I wish you a festive fall season.
+We always thought these were the best Halloween yard decorations, as did all who saw them.
+I hope this inspires your spooky season and gives you a few delightfully scary ideas to create your own eerie Halloween yard display!

 Happy Halloween!